sjth/displaytag-1.3/README.md

 #Display Tag 1.3

-As far as I know, Display Tag 1.2 has not been updated for many years.
+Display Tag's latest release seems to be 1.2.
+I had to tinker with this to make it work with the new versions of Struts for a project.
-This is an upgraded version of Display Tag library, which works with Struts 2.3+.
-Source code is available in the repository.
+This is an upgraded version of Display Tag 1.2, which works with Struts 2.3+.
+Source code is available in the repository, to comply with the Artistic License.

 #Release